Indigenous Data

 Currently, data has not yet been disaggregated for Aboriginal and Torres Strait Islander children and young people.
 This decision arises from our profound awareness of the commonly inadequate representation of wellbeing outcomes concerning Aboriginal and Torres Strait Islander children and young people.

-Indigenous Data Governance Project Work
+Indigenous Data Governance Committee

 Establishing Indigenous Data Governance for the Atlas

-The Australian Child and Youth Wellbeing Atlas (ACYWA) acknowledges the Traditional Custodians of Country throughout Australia and recognises their enduring connection to land, waters, and community.
-We pay our respects to Elders past, present and emerging.
-ACYWA is committed to engaging with Aboriginal and Torres Strait Islander peoples, respecting diversity, and contributing to community development and sustainability.
+The Australian Child and Youth Wellbeing Atlas acknowledges the Traditional Custodians of Country throughout Australia and recognises their enduring connection to land, waters, and community.
+We pay our respects to Elders past and present.
+The Atlas is committed to engaging with Aboriginal and Torres Strait Islander peoples, respecting diversity, and contributing to community development and sustainability.

-© 2025 Australian Child and Youth Wellbeing Atlas
+© Australian Child and Youth Wellbeing Atlas

 Designed by

-The Australian Child and Youth Wellbeing Atlas (ACYWA) acknowledges the Traditional Custodians of Country throughout Australia and recognises their enduring connection to land, waters, and community.
-We pay our respects to Elders past, present and emerging.
-ACYWA is committed to engaging with Aboriginal and Torres Strait Islander peoples, respecting diversity, and contributing to community development and sustainability.
+The Australian Child and Youth Wellbeing Atlas acknowledges the Traditional Custodians of Country throughout Australia and recognises their enduring connection to land, waters, and community.
+We pay our respects to Elders past and present.
+The Atlas is committed to engaging with Aboriginal and Torres Strait Islander peoples, respecting diversity, and contributing to community development and sustainability.

-© 2025 Australian Child and Youth Wellbeing Atlas
+© Australian Child and Youth Wellbeing Atlas

 Designed by

-The Australian Child and Youth Wellbeing Atlas (ACYWA) acknowledges the Traditional Custodians of Country throughout Australia and recognises their enduring connection to land, waters, and community.
-We pay our respects to Elders past, present and emerging.
-ACYWA is committed to engaging with Aboriginal and Torres Strait Islander peoples, respecting diversity, and contributing to community development and sustainability.
+The Australian Child and Youth Wellbeing Atlas acknowledges the Traditional Custodians of Country throughout Australia and recognises their enduring connection to land, waters, and community.
+We pay our respects to Elders past and present.
+The Atlas is committed to engaging with Aboriginal and Torres Strait Islander peoples, respecting diversity, and contributing to community development and sustainability.

-© 2025 Australian Child and Youth Wellbeing Atlas
+© Australian Child and Youth Wellbeing Atlas

 Designed by